 When fermentation is complete, the celery taste is integrated with the vegetables.
 You won’t feel like you are eating celery.
-Celery juice has great properties that help preserve the veggies fresh.
+Celery juice has great properties that help preserve the veggies.
 If you absolutely don’t want celery, try cabbage juice.

 If you don’t have a juicer, here’s another way to prepare brine:

 - Dissolve the starter in 1/2 a cup lukewarm water (not hot).
 Let the juice sit for 20-30 minutes to allow bacteria to activate.